Real Name: Edward O'Brien

 Powers/Abilities: Able to alter his shape to virtually anything.
 Able to stretch and contort like rubber.

-History: Edward "Eel" O'Brien was a petty criminal until the fateful day his gang decided to rob the Crawford Chemical Works.
-Shot by a guard in the middle of the crime, he fell into a vat of chemicals.
-Badly injured and abandoned by his fellows, he fled the the scene into the nearby mountains, where he eventually came upon a monks' retreat.
-The holy men took care of him, managing to heal not only his body but also his mind.
-Upon recovering he was stunned to discover that his body could now distort and stretch into almost any shape, abilities he soon used to capture the gang who had left him behind.
-Enjoying the feeling of doing a good deed, and feeling penitent for the wrongs he had done, he decided to continue to fight crime as the superhero Plastic Man.
+History: Edward "Eel" O'Brien was orphaned at the age of ten, leaving him alone in the world.
+He tried to work hard and get along, but felt that people kept pushing him around, until finally he decided he would not take it any more, and would push back.
+He became a petty criminal until the fateful day his gang decided to rob the Crawford Chemical Works.
+Shot by a guard in the middle of the crime, he struck a vat of chemicals as he fell and was drenched by them.
+Badly injured and abandoned by his fellows, he fled the the scene into the nearby mountains, where he eventually passed out.
+He awoke to find himself in Rest-Haven, a monks' retreat, and learned that the holy men had found him, and had taken care of him; even after the police arrived hunting for Eel and the monks had learned their patient's true identity, they had protected him, keeping his presence a secret from the authorities.
+These acts of kindness proved a turning point for Eel, causing him to re-evaluate his world view, and in time the monks managed to heal not only his body but also his mind.
+While recovering he was stunned to discover that his body could now distort and stretch into almost any shape, and he decided to use his new abilities to fight crime and atone for the wrongs he had done.
+He soon used to capture the gang who had left him behind, donning a rubber costume and altering the shape of his face so his old partners would not recognise his costumed persona.
+Enjoying the feeling of doing a good deed, and feeling penitent for the wrongs he had done, he decided to continue to fight crime as the superhero Plastic Man, a name one of the gang called him when describing him to the police.
 His friend and ally is fellow ex-con Woozy Winks, who had his own power, which was that he was protected from harm caused by any natural source..

 Comments: Created by Jack Cole.
 After starring in Police Comics for several years (through to its cancellation in 1950 with #102), Plastic Man finally got his own title in 1943 - it enjoyed a lengthy run, lasting fifty-two issues before finally cancelling in 1955, the year before D.C.
 Comics bought the rights to all the Quality characters and titles.
 He was the last of Quality's superhero characters to cancel (unless you count Blackhawk, not strictly a superhero)